 6. The Blue Lake of Baia Sprie

-Another of Maramures’ best 15 attractions, the Blue Lake is unique in the world due to the fact that it changes color depending on the position of the sun and the temperature of water.
+During a visit to Maramures you can’t miss the Blue Lake, unique in the world due to the fact that it changes color depending on the position of the sun and the temperature of water.
 Thus, in spring the lake is blue, in summer it is dark green with emerald shades and in fall the color transcends into a darker green, even brown.

 The scientific explanation for this phenomenon lies in the process of apparition of the lake: it was formed after the collapse of a mine, so the residual minerals are those that influence the color of the water.
 The lake is a mere 35-minute-walk from the center of the city of Baia Sprie.

-The only fully functional narrow-gauge steam train in Europe, Mocanita is sure to offer a fairy-tale like experience.
+One of the only fully functional narrow-gauge steam trains in Europe, Mocanita is sure to offer a fairy-tale like experience.
 The train leaves from Viseu de Sus and travels deep into the beautiful Vaser Valley, crossing the Natural Park of the Mountains of Maramures.